 In a recent survey of small businesses only 14% of the respondents had a mobile optimised website and of them, 84% of them have seen a noticeable difference in sales as a results, while others receive marketing on their phones by phone calls to announce their products, and that’s why services that reverse phone number lookup as Who Called Me io are popuplar in this sort of situations.

 Mobile website design can take on two different forms here at G-Force.
 The first of which is called a responsive website while the second is a dedicated mobile website.

 Responsive Website Design

 What this means is that the same website design, template and layout automatically resize themselves to fit perfectly on the screen the viewer is viewing on.
-To see this in action simply start reducing the size of this window and our website will adjust until you go below a certain size at which point it will switch to the mobile optimised menu and buttons, click here to check about website developing.
+To see this in action simply start reducing the size of this window and our website will adjust until you go below a certain size at which point it will switch to the mobile optimized menu and buttons, click here to check about website developing.